liaoyanqing666/PubMedQA_LLM_Evaluation/README.md

 * `bench_eval.py`: A script that evaluates models using `transformers`.
 It has higher compatibility but is extremely slow.
 (Reference speed: 32B full model, bf16, dual A800 GPUs, roughly one sample per minute)

-* `bench_eval_vllm.py`: A script that evaluates models using `vllm`.
-This is the recommended script.
-Currently, only this script supports evaluating LoRA-fine-tuned models.
-It is compatible with most popular base and fine-tuned models (such as Baichuan-m2).
-See the [vllm official support documentation](https://github.com/vllm-project/vllm/blob/main/docs/models/supported_models.md).
-It is extremely fast.
-(Reference speed: 32B full model, bf16, dual A800 GPUs, under one second per sample)
+* `bench_eval_vllm.py`: A script for evaluation using `vllm` to load models.
+This is the recommended and more up-to-date script.
+Only this script supports evaluation of LoRA-fine-tuned models as well as multi-sample voting.
+It is compatible with most commonly used base models and their fine-tuned variants (e.g., Baichuan-m2).
+See the [official vllm supported models documentation](https://github.com/vllm-project/vllm/blob/main/docs/models/supported_models.md) for details.
+It is extremely fast (reference speed: 32B full model, bf16, dual A800 GPUs, under one second per sample).

 * `bench_eval_messages.py`: Contains the message format used when the model is executed, i.e., the prompt templates.
 Also includes functions for parsing model outputs.